 (3) The shares represent performance-based restricted shares award.
 Vesting of these shares is dependent upon the attainment of pre-established performance objectives, and any difference between shares granted and shares earned at the end of the performance period will be reported at the conclusion of the performance period.

 (4) The shares represent a true-up of previously awarded performance-based restricted share awards.
-The updated shares were calculated based on the attainment of pre-established performance objectives.
+The updated shares were calculated based on the attainment of pre-established performance objectives and granted under the Amended 2018 Plan.